gabormay/esp-thermometer/README.md

 There are a lot of ways to further improve and extend this project.
 Here are a few ideas and pointers to get you started.

 - Dynamic WiFi setup
   Instead of hardcoding the SSID and password, provide a simple Web interface to connect to the WiFi initially.
-Note that this will only work with proper deep sleep (GPIO16 to RST) as you will want to save this information betweeen the sleep cycles.
+Note that this will only work with proper deep sleep (GPIO16 to RST) as you would want to save this information betweeen the sleep cycles.
 - Dynamic Ubidots variable setup based on Chip ID
-  You can create the variables on the fly, e.g. using the chip ID (first check if they exists, and create them if not)
+  You can create the variables on the fly, e.g. using the chip ID (first check if they exist, and create them if not)
 - Implement additional hardware functions:
   * connect a second sensor, e.g. for humidity or light (GPIO2 is still free)
   * add relay switch and control it through Ubidots (again, GPIO2 can be used)
-  * replace Ubidots with some other (maybe custom) platform
+  * replace Ubidots with some other (maybe custom) IoT platform of your choice

 # Closing words

 Hope you've found this useful.
-If you run into problems and could not find anything on the internet and in the referenced documents, let me know - I will try to help as much as time allows.
+If you run into problems and could not find anything on the internet and in the referenced documents, let me know - I will try to help as much as my time allows.
 In any case, please feel free to use the information presented in this article in any way you wish (no warranty, though, please refer to the LICENSE).
 Good luck!

 # References and further reading
 Reference